-Apple said to test carrier 4G LTE networks before approving iPhone 5 for use on themAlex Wagner - Deputy Managing Editor, News Desk
+Apple said to test carrier 4G LTE networks before approving iPhone 5 for use on themAlex Wagner - Editorial Director of News and Content

 Before a new handset is released to the public, a carrier usually takes the device and tests it out with their network to ensure that the phone and the service work together correctly and that there aren't any major bugs that need ironed out.
 However, a report from Telecoms.com suggests that things work a little differently when it comes to Apple and the iPhone 5.
 A spokesperson for Swiss operator Swisscom has told the site that Apple only turns on 4G LTE access on an operator's iPhone 5 model after it's had a chance to test the device on that carrier's LTE network.
 Swisscom recently launched its 4G LTE network and is also offering the iPhone 5, but customers must wait for a software update from Apple to enable LTE connectivity on the iPhone.

 Bengt Nordstrom, CEO of consultancy firm NorthStream, claims to have also heard of Apple's policy.
 The exec said that he was "shocked" when he learned of it, saying that it shows "who is running the industry" and that "it’s really changing the game quite a lot.”